LaMonte Wade Jr Player Props: Giants vs. Reds

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with 73 hits and an OBP of .410 this season.
+- Wade leads San Francisco with an OBP of .405 this season while batting .274 with 56 walks and 41 runs scored.

-- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks fourth and he is 70th in slugging.
+- Among the qualifying hitters in baseball, he ranks 42nd in batting average, fourth in on-base percentage, and 74th in slugging.

-- Wade has had an RBI in 20 games this season (25.3%), including five multi-RBI outings (6.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 59.3% of his 81 games this season, Wade has picked up at least one hit.
+He's also had 20 multi-hit games.

-- In 33 of 79 games this season, he has scored, and six of those games included multiple runs.
+- Wade has driven in a run in 20 games this season (24.7%), including five games with more than one RBI (6.2%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.